ietf-rats-wg/eat/draft-ietf-rats-eat.md

 It also allows for inclusion by reference through a key ID.
 The confirmation claim format may employed in the definition of some new claim for a a particular use case.

-When the actual confirmation claim is included in an EAT, this document associates no use case semantics other than proof of posession.
+When the actual confirmation claim is included in an EAT, this document associates no use case semantics other than proof of possession.
 Different EAT use cases may choose to associate further semantics.
-The key in the confirmation claim MUST be protected the same as the key used to sign the EAT.
+The key in the confirmation claim MUST be protected in the same way as the key used to sign the EAT.
 That is, the same, equivalent or better hardware defenses, access controls, key generation and such must be used.